German Historical Institute London

 Featured Books

-You can see these books - alongside a few additional books provided by the curator - in the display cases accompanying the exhibition in Reception and in the Common Room at the GHIL.
-There is an additional display on climate and its effect on history in the display case facing onto the stairs.
+You can see these books in the display case in the Common Room at the GHIL.
+There is an additional display on the history of medieval and early modern diplomacy in the display case facing onto the stairs.

 ask librarian